What is the National Living Wage and minimum wage in the UK in 2019?

 All employers must pay the National Minimum or Living Wage – there is no exemption for small employers or discounts for geographical areas.
-If you don’t pay it or falsify your records, fail to keep adequate records, or obstruct an enforcement officer you will be committing a criminal offence and could be fined up to £5,000.
+If you falsify your records, fail to keep adequate records, or obstruct an enforcement officer you will be committing a criminal offence and could be fined up to £5,000.

 What is the current National Minimum Wage now?

 As of 1 April, the main rules of the UK Minimum Wage 2019 scheme are that:

 - Adult workers aged 22 and over, except “accredited” trainees and some excluded groups, must be paid the National Living Wage, which is currently at least £8.21 an hour

 - Bosses are also required to pay £6.15 an hour to those aged 18 to 20

 - Employers will also be required to pay at least £4.35 per hour to those aged 16 to 17

 - The apprentice rate companies must pay now stands at £3.90